 The cationic liposomal and the chitosan nanoparticle delivery systems showed an enhancement in delivering the gag-CA gene JDV.
-Based on the results, the gag-CA gene JDV could be expressed on HeLa cells that had transfected with both systems with Normalized Expression values against the gapdh gene in Real-Time PCR of 5.36029 for the cationic liposomes delivery system and 0.00533 for the chitosan nanoparticle delivery system.
-In addition, the effectiveness of the delivery system that had been confirmed by protein level expression test with Western Blot.
+Based on the results, the gag-CA gene JDV could be expressed on HeLa cells that had transfected with both systems with Normalised Expression values against the gapdh gene in real-time PCR of 5.36029 for the cationic liposomes delivery system and 0.00533 for the chitosan nanoparticle delivery system.
+In addition, the effectiveness of the delivery system was found to be 1000 times higher by using a cationic liposomal delivery system that had been confirmed by protein level expression test with Western Blot.